rpm-software-management/rpm/docs/man/rpm-plugin-unshare.8.md

     execution.
 Typical examples would be `/tmp` to protect against insecure temporary file usage inside scriptlets, and `/home` to prevent scriptlets from accessing user home directories.
+    When path unsharing is enabled, any mounts made from scriptlets are also private to the scriptlet (and vice versa, mount changes on the host are not visible to the scriptlet).

+    Private mounts in chroot-operations is unimplemented.

 `%__transaction_unshare_nonet`